-An advertiser’s response is a critical part of the information (and ultimately the case documents) considered by the Board.
+An advertiser’s response is a critical part of the information (and ultimately the case documents) considered by the Ad Standards Community Panel.
 It is essential that advertisers provide a detailed response that addresses all sections of the relevant Codes and Initiatives not just those sections which relate to the issues raised by the complaint.

-During its deliberation of cases, the Board considers each section of the Code of Ethics as well as sections of any other relevant Code or Initiative, making it essential for advertisers to provide a statement about why the advertisement complies with all sections of the relevant Codes or Initiatives.
+During its deliberation of cases, the Community Panel considers each section of the Code of Ethics as well as sections of any other relevant Code or Initiative, making it essential for advertisers to provide a statement about why the advertisement complies with all sections of the relevant Codes or Initiatives.
 To ensure an advertiser is called on only once to respond to complaints about their advertisement, all sections are considered in one sitting to cover possible future issues raised by complainants.
-The ASB also requires other general information including:
+Ad Standards also requires other general information including:

 - a copy of the script (if relevant - but mandatory for radio ads)